iLindo-Workspace/Foundation-exam-prep/Chapter1.md

 - *The person who wrote the code is less likely to spot their own mistakes*

 (2. ) **Fresh Perspective**
-- *Independent tester may notice different defects that developers*
+- *Independent tester may notice different defects than developers*

 (3. ) **Challenge Assumption**
 - They can question requirements, designs, and implementations that developers might take for granted